 The best part…

 I love my job!
 How many people can truly say that?
-Every day I look forward to seeing clients, working with colleagues, brain-storming new marketing ideas, building the group in new and different ways and mostly watching my colleague’s excitement as they thrive in their practices.
 My grandfather told me many years ago you have to have a vision; a very, very detailed vision of what you want.
 Once you have that, it’s almost as if the path is laid in front of you.
 It took me some time to get that vision focused but once I did everything seemed to come together.
 Soultenders is the result of that vision and if you find yourself saying, “Yes!
 I’m a private practice minded person” then we want you.
-Come interview with us and see if we are a good match.
+Come meet with us and see if we are a good match.